powergo/django-celery-fulldbresult/README.rst

 Requirements
 ------------

 django-celery-fulldbresult works with Python 2.7 and 3.4+.
-It requires Celery 3.1+, django-celery 3.1.16+, and Django 1.7+
+It requires at least Celery 3.1.15, django-celery 3.1.17, and Django 1.8.
+Python 2 support is dropped as of Django 2.0.

 Installation
 ------------